-Images do not require to be pre-sized to the requested print size, however images which are not proportional to the requested print size ratio, will crop the image around the centre axis to suit the ratio of the requested print size.
+Images do not require to be pre-sized to the requested print size, however images which are not proportional to the requested print size ratio, will crop the image around the centre axis to suit the ratio of the requested print size as a borderless print size.

-If you wish to print an exact size which is not available, re-canvas the image to next nearest available print size. (eg you want a 7x9" recanvas to 8x10")
+If you wish to print an exact size which is not available, re-canvas the image to next nearest available print size. (eg if you want a 7x9", recanvas the image to 8x10" )

-There is no facility within the program to achieve this.
-More information on this below.
+There is no facility within the Pro-Max program to achieve this.

-To optimize images for the best quality vs upload speed for the Digital Works Online Ordering program set the image to 200dpi(ppi) at the required print size
+To optimize images for the best quality vs upload speed for the Digital Works Pro-Max Ordering application, set the image to 200dpi(ppi) at the required print size

 Converting from Graphic to Photographic sizes.